‘I don’t want to see another generation drop, I’d rather be a comma than a full stop.’

 Coldplay puts into words one of the things that matters to me most.

-Not the greatest surprise but sets a context for those of us who did not grow up in this digital world.
-‘It’s just life’, as my nephew tells me.
+Not the greatest surprise but it sets a context for those of us who did not grow up in this digital world.
+‘It’s just life’ as my nephew tells me.

 Students play digital games for entertainment and gain benefits including stress reduction, challenge and social interactions

-For students, gaming is a normal, positive part of life and helps them switch off from the pressures they face.
+For students gaming is a normal, positive part of life and helps them switch off from pressures they face.
 Whether I agree or not, the insight was about understanding student attitudes and experiences and there are definitely benefits.
 However…

-When students are caught up in gaming and get beyond the stress-relief benefit, the negative impact has real implications.
+When students are caught up in gaming and get beyond the stress relief benefits, the negative impact has real implications.
 Other research shows that getting a good degree matters to students and is a far stronger focus when courses cost £9,000 a year.
-Knowing academic performance is important, regular gaming must be a concern as poor performance will have other consequences on wellbeing, career outcomes, and the university experience.
+Knowing academic performance is important, regular gaming must be a concern as poor performance will have other consequences on wellbeing, career outcomes and the overall university experience.

-Whether it’s gaming that keeps them away from forming friendships or the challenge that they don’t feel they belong that means they game a lot, there is an issue to be understood and addressed here.
+Whether it’s gaming that keeps them away from forming friendships, or the challenge of feeling that they don’t belong which means that they game a lot.
+There is an issue to be understood and addressed here.

-It may be less prevalent than gaming but that’s still a lot of students and then there is the really scary statistic:
+It may be less prevalent than gaming but that’s still a lot of students and then there is the really scary stat:

 Other factors behind why students game or gamble regularly and the impact on their university experience also emerge.